Teens and Technology

 · Under no circumstances should a child share a password with ANY friend.

 · Look at when your child is using their phone by doing random checks.
-I prefer screen to be out of bedrooms one hour before bedtime.
+Screens should be out of bedrooms one hour before bedtime.
 However, children can always sneak their screens back.
-If the checks reveal your child is using devices in the middle of the night, this is significantly affecting their sleep and probably stress levels.
-Consider removing all devices for the next day as a consequence.
+If the checks reveal your child is using devices in the middle of the night, this is probably affecting their sleep and probably stress levels.
+Consider removing all devices for the next day as a consequence and having all screens kept in your room, or in extreme cases, in a lockable cabinet.

 · Do not allow screens in bedrooms during sleep time.
 Kids need sleep to grow and function properly.
 Their brains and bodies are developing at an astronomical rate and they need sleep to do this.
 If children are online and chatting to friends during the night, they are spending precious and important sleeping hours chatting and stressing over social dramas that may be going on with their friends.
-Let them know that it’s okay to be disconnected and that their friends will still be there in the morning.
-Model to behaviour too.
+Let them know that it’s okay to be disconnected and that their friends will understand.

 · Don’t be afraid to lay down the law.
 They may dislike you for a little while but they will always love you.
 It is your job to show them the limits otherwise no-one else will.